bigchaindb/cryptoconditions/README.rst

 A Python implementation of the Crypto-Conditions spec: a multi-algorithm, multi-level, multi-signature format for expressing conditions and fulfillments.

 This implementation doesn't implement the entire Crypto-Conditions spec.
-It implements the conditions needed by BigchainDB, and some others.
+It implements the conditions needed by Planetmint, and some others.
 It's compliant with `version 02 <https://tools.ietf.org/html/draft-thomas-crypto-conditions-02>`_ and `version 03 <https://tools.ietf.org/html/draft-thomas-crypto-conditions-02>`_ of the spec.

 See also: the `rfcs/crypto-conditions repository <https://github.com/rfcs/crypto-conditions>`_.